baku89/tweeq/docs/components.md

 </DemoComponent>

  - `Drag`
- 	- On the line indicator: set the angle absolutely
+	- `A` / Drag on the line indicator: set the angle absolutely
- 	- On the remaining part of the knob: rotate it relative to the current angle
+	- `R` / Drag the remaining part of the knob: rotate it relative to the current angle
 	- `Shift` or `Q`: snap to the times of `snap`

 ### InputButton